fraenky8/tables-to-go/README.md

 ```
 go run main.go -help
   -?    shows help and usage
   -d string
         database name (default "postgres")
   -format string
         camelCase (c) or original (o) (default "c")
   -h string
         host of database (default "127.0.0.1")
   -help
         shows help and usage
   -of string
         output file path (default "./output")
   -p string
         password of user
   -pn string
         package name (default "dto")
   -port string
-          port of database host, if not specified, it will be the default ports for the supported databases
+        port of database host, if not specified, it will be the default ports for the supported databases (default "5432")
   -pre string
         prefix for file- and struct names
   -s string
         schema name (default "public")
-    -st
-          generate struct for use in Masterminds/structable (https://github.com/Masterminds/structable)
-    -sto
-          generate struct ONLY for use in Masterminds/structable (https://github.com/Masterminds/structable)
-    -str
+  -structable-recorder
-          generate a structable.Recorder (requires -st or -sto flag)
+        generate a structable.Recorder field
   -suf string
         suffix for file- and struct names
   -t string
         type of database to use, currently supported: [pg mysql] (default "pg")
+  -tags-no-db db
+        do not create db-tags
+  -tags-structable
+        generate struct for use in Masterminds/structable (https://github.com/Masterminds/structable)
+  -tags-structable-only
+        generate struct ONLY for use in Masterminds/structable (https://github.com/Masterminds/structable)
   -u string
         user to connect to the database (default "postgres")
   -v    verbose output

 ```

 ## Contributing